Kindergarten (Salmon) Program

 Sparking Imagination, Celebrating Creativity

 The Salmonberry Kindergarten, also referred to as our ‘Salmon’ program, is a child-centered and holistic program for children 4-6 years old.
-The Kindergarten program is built upon a strong foundation and understanding of child development and a belief in the need for children at these ages to be immersed in a world of imaginative and creative play.
+The Salmon program is built upon a strong foundation and understanding of child development and a belief in the need for children at these ages to be immersed in a world of imaginative and creative play.

 An ethic of care pervades the classroom and children’s capacity to care for others, as well as for their immediate environment and their work is nurtured through modeling and gentle guidance.
 Students spend a large amount of time engaged in free outside play as well as inside explorations in a carefully crafted and beautiful environment.
 The learning environment in the Salmon classroom has a strong rhythmic quality.
 This consistent daily and weekly rhythm helps children to feel secure at school and provides the safety and predictability that they need at these levels.
 There is a variety of indoor and outdoor, whole group and individual, teacher-led and student-led activities, which comprise this in-and-out quality.

 Children gather together each day for a circle time that helps to build a strong sense of community.
 Teachers lead the group with stories, puppet plays, books, songs or movement.
 Teachers are strong classroom leaders at Salmonberry.
 Yet they employ their clear authority with great compassion, care and love.
 They engage directly and authentically with children.
 Children are treated with enormous respect.
 Both the needs of the individual and those of the group are held in highest esteem.
 The Salmon classroom is a place of wonder, reverence, and safety.
 It is also a lively, fun and dynamic learning environment, which challenges and engages all learners.